Literature: Harry Potter and the Half-Blood Prince

 Even better, Narcissa gets pissed that she's trying to shift the blame to her husband and calls her sister out on it.

 Nice Job Breaking It, Hero: The 1940s-era Dumbledore choosing not to tell the other Hogwarts teachers about the young Tom Riddle's love of cruelty and bullying.
 If he had not given Riddle a chance to turn over a new leaf, Wizarding history would probably have taken a different turn.

 No Celebrities Were Harmed: The unnamed prime minister that Fudge terrifies in the first chapter.
 If you go by the internal chronology of the books, it should be John Major, although the caricature reads more like a spoof on Tony Blair.
 But if it was Major, it would provide attentive readers with the amusing image of Margaret Thatcher throwing Cornelius Fudge out of her office window (although the idea of gray and unflappable John Major getting worked up to the point of attempting homicide is equally funny).

-No Challenge Equals No Satisfaction: Voldemort's mother at first used a Love Potion to make Riddle Sr. fall in love with her.
-Then she decided that it didn't feel real because it wasn't genuine, so she neutralized the potion, hoping that he'd really be in love with her after it wore off.
+No Challenge Equals No Satisfaction: Voldemort's mother at first used a Love Potion to make Tom Riddle, Sr. fall in love with her.
+She then decided that it didn't feel real because it wasn't genuine, so she neutralized the potion, hoping that he'd really be in love with her after it wore off.
 Unfortunately for her, he dumped her like a hot potato, abandoning her and her child.